Lands of Lore: The Throne of Chaos: Reception

 Computer Gaming World in May 1994 said that the CD version's "quality voice-overs ... may offer just enough freshness to tackle this superb RPG again".
 Joystick thought the music and voices of the CD version are "excellent quality" but said that the CD version does not add much to the floppy original.
 PC Gamer UK said of the CD version that Stewart's voice evoked phrases from Star Trek: The Next Generation, and that it added "enormous weight" to the game's soundtrack, which was described as "spooky".
 The magazine added that the characters' voices were "really well directed" and that the CD version is what the game should have been from the start.

+James Trunzo reviewed Lands of Lore: The Throne of Chaos in White Wolf #39 (1994), giving it a final evaluation of "Excellent", commending the game for its "strong" plot, "intriguing" puzzles, "fair" but "challenging" combat, and "fantastic" sounds, graphics and animation.

 Lands of Lore was a runner-up for Computer Gaming World's Role-Playing Game of the Year award in June 1994, losing to Betrayal at Krondor.
 The editors wrote that it "features impressive special effects that some said couldn't be done in the MS-DOS world and a delightful story that blends together many of the classic fantasy archetypes of shape-shifting".
 Stewart won the Best Male Voice-Over Award.
-The editors stated that he "was perfectly cast as the royal monarch.
-His vocal range gives a sense of urgency and reality to the game as the story unfolds".
+The editors wrote that he was perfectly cast as the royal monarch and that his vocal range gave a sense of urgency and reality to the game as the story unfolds.

 In 1994, PC Gamer UK named it the 22nd best computer game of all time.
-The editors wrote that it "is still one of the only RPGs to stand up against the Ultima series.
-It's not similar, by any means, but that's one of its strengths: it succeeds by being different".
+The editors wrote that it was one of the few RPGs to compete against the Ultima series, while also being different.